cpl/cryptor/docs/CONTRIBUTING.md

 In order to open new issues head over to the [GitHub issues page](https://github.com/cpl/cryptor/issues) and select "New Issue", use the "Bug report" template.
 Make sure the label `bug` is used and any other relevant labels (see below).

-### Propose enhancement or optimisations
+### Propose enhancement or optimizations

-Before proposing any enhancement or optimisations have some arguments and *demo/prototype/benchmark/...* to improve the chances of being considered.
-These proposals are also created on the [GitHub issues page](https://github.com/cpl/cryptor/issues) using the "Enhancement/Optimisations Proposal" template.
-Make sure the right label is used (`optimisation` or `enhancement`, see explination below)
+Before proposing any enhancement or optimizations have some arguments and *demo/prototype/benchmark/...* to improve the chances of being considered.
+These proposals are also created on the [GitHub issues page](https://github.com/cpl/cryptor/issues) using the "Enhancement/Optimizations Proposal" template.
+Make sure the right label is used (`optimization` or `enhancement`, see explanation below)

 ### Propose new features